 When it opened in 2014 at Schlitterbahn Kansas City, Verruckt was the world's tallest and fastest water slide.
 It generated a lot of buzz.
-Unfortunately, there was a tragic accident on the prototype ride in 2016.
-A 10-year-old boy died on Verruckt.
-The park permanently closed the ride after the incident and eventually tore it down.
+Unfortunately, a 10-year-old boy died on the prototype ride in 2016, and the tragic accident garnered even more publicity.
+The park permanently closed Verruckt after the incident and has plans to tear it down.

 - Type of water slide: Speed slide with Master Blaster water coaster hill